Dlwnsrl06/dispersion-trading-strategy/README.md

 window) that was investigated and found to be a data-source limitation rather than a bug.

+- **Z-score thresholds have been tuned via a chronological train/test split**, rather than picked by eye or grid-searched against the full sample and reported as-is.
+The 2015-10-01 to 2023-09-01 period (80% of the sample) was used to grid-search `ENTRY_ZSCORE`/`EXIT_ZSCORE` combinations; 2023-09-05 to 2025-08-29 was held out purely to check the chosen combination wasn't overfit to the training window.

+`EXIT_ZSCORE=-0.5` dominated every entry value tested on train (best exit choice in all seven rows of the grid), a consistent effect rather than a lucky combination. `ENTRY_ZSCORE=1.25` was chosen from the middle of a flat performance plateau, entry values 1.00 through 2.00 all scored within about 0.08 Sharpe of each other on train, rather than the single highest-scoring point (entry=1.75), which was supported by only 21 trades versus 28 at the chosen value and performed inconsistently between train (1.36) and test (1.52) in a way that pointed to noise rather than a real edge.
+The final choice, entry=1.25, held up more consistently across train (Sharpe 1.32) and test (Sharpe 1.12) than either neighboring value tested.

+`config.py` has been updated with `ENTRY_ZSCORE=1.25`, `EXIT_ZSCORE=-0.5`.

 ## Known simplifications

 - **Single average correlation.** Standard practice; see the note above.